An Adaptive Cost-Sensitive Learning and Recursive Denoising Framework for Imbalanced SVM Classification: Numerical Experiments

 \subsection{Experiments on Different Datasets}

-In this section, to illustrate the universality of the proposed framework, we compare our proposed generalized framework, which combines standard first-order optimization algorithms SGD and second-order optimization algorithms oBFGS and oNAQ, with these algorithms on 12 real datasets.
+In this section, to illustrate the universality of the proposed framework, we compare our proposed generalized framework, which combines standard first-order optimization algorithms SGD and second-order optimization algorithms oBFGS and oNAQ, with these algorithms on 12 different datasets.
 These datasets are diverse, including sparse, dense, imbalanced, high-dimensional, and low-dimensional.
 They were collected from the University of California, Irvine (UCI) Machine Learning repository\footnote{https://archive.ics.uci.edu}, Libsvm data\footnote{https://www.csie.ntu.edu.tw/\textasciitilde cjlin/libsvmtools/datasets/}.
 Details of the features are shown in Table \ref{tab:2}.
-The second column indicates the source of the data set, the third column indicates the quantity of data, the fourth column indicates the dimension, and the fifth column indicates the quantity of data categories.
-The proposed approach differs from the standard approach only in whether the weights are set and updated.
+The second column indicates the source of the dataset, the third column indicates the quantity of the dataset, the fourth column indicates the dimension, and the fifth column indicates the quantity of data categories.

 In this section, the parameters are set as follows.
-The learning rate of SGD optimization algorithm on different data sets $\epsilon$ is selected from \{0.1,0.3,0.5\}; The parameter $\tau$ related to the learning rate $\epsilon_{t}$ in oBFGS optimization algorithm is set to 10, $\epsilon_{t}=\frac{\tau}{\tau+t}$($t$ represents the $t$ iteration).
+The learning rate of SGD optimization algorithm on different datasets $\epsilon$ is selected from \{0.1,0.3,0.5\}; The parameter $\tau$ related to the learning rate $\epsilon_{t}$ in oBFGS optimization algorithm is set to 10, $\epsilon_{t}=\frac{\tau}{\tau+t}$($t$ represents the $t$ iteration).
 In addition, to ensure the stability of the value, the change value of the independent variable is introduced in the calculation of the step difference, where the difference coefficient of the independent variable $\gamma$ is set to 0.2 on all datasets.
 Parameters $\tau$ related to the learning rate $\epsilon_{t}$ in the oNAQ optimization algorithm are set to 10, momentum coefficient $\mu$ to 0.1, and difference coefficient of independent variable $\gamma$ to 0.2 on all data sets.
 The highest limit of iterations and batch size of all algorithms are selected based on the size of the datasets.
 Refer to Table \ref{tab:3} for a comprehensive explanation.